Press Release

 About NIQ

 NielsenIQ (NIQ) is the world’s leading consumer intelligence company, delivering the most complete understanding of consumer buying behavior and revealing new pathways to growth.
 NIQ combined with GfK in 2023, bringing together the two industry leaders with unparalleled global reach.
-Today NIQ has operations in more than 95 countries covering 97% of GDP.
+Today NIQ has operations in 95+ countries representing 97% of the world’s GDP.
 With a holistic retail read and the most comprehensive consumer insights—delivered with advanced analytics through state-of-the-art platforms—NIQ delivers the Full ViewTM.

 About GfK